OnigiriJack/2048-clone/README.md

 # 2048 React.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Need to Do
+  - Tests for end of game
+  - Deploy to Google or Amazon
+  - Add high score in DB or in serverless
+  - Handle end game edge case

 ## Available Scripts

 In the project directory, you can run: